Calabi-Yau metrics with conical singularities along line arrangements: Introduction

 \subsection{Applications and perspectives}

-We discuss how the polynomial decay of the CY metric suggests that their energy (i.e., the \(L^2\)-norm of the curvature) can be a-priori computed by considering a log version of the Euler characteristic which takes in account the value of the metric density at the multiple points, see formula \ref{energy formula}.
-We compute such invariant in the generic normal crossing case, and moreover we verify it agrees with previous formulas available in the literature \cite{Tian, panov}.
+We discuss how the polynomial decay of the CY metric suggests that their energy (i.e., the \(L^2\)-norm of the curvature) can be a-priori computed by considering a log version of the Euler characteristic which takes into account the value of the metric density at the multiple points, see formula \eqref{energy formula}.
+We compute the logarithmic Euler characteristic in the generic normal crossing case, and moreover we verify that it agrees with previous formulas available in the literature \cite{Tian, panov}.

-Finally, we describe the more general picture we expect to hold for KEcs metric on surfaces.
-In particular, we focus on the problem of determining the tangent cone at the singular points of the curve when jumps should occur.
-This relates to the recent theory of normalized volumes of valuations \cite{Li15}.
+Finally, we describe the more general picture we expect to hold for K\"ahler-Einstein metrics with conical singularities (KEcs) on surfaces.
+In particular, we discuss `jumping' tangent cones at singular points of curves and fit our discussion within the theory of normalized volumes of valuations \cite{Li15}.
 We compute the expected jumping in some typical situations: irreducible case, many lines, non-transverse reducible case, showing how the metric tangent cones should jump when we vary the cone angles parameters.

-We also propose a differential-geometric derivation of a logarithmic version of the Bogomolov-Myaoka-Yau inequality, i.e., a generalization of the previously discussed energy formula where we again weight singular points of the curve with their metric density or, equivalently, with the infimum of the normalized volume of valuations, even when jumps are expected to occur), compare formula \ref{CHERNWEILintro}.
-Somehow remarkably, such formula matches with previous versions obtained by purely algebraic means (see \cite{Langer}), and it would have the advantage to characterize geometrically the equality case with surfaces of conical constant holomorphic sectional curvature.
+We also propose a differential-geometric derivation of a logarithmic version of the Bogomolov-Miyaoka-Yau inequality, i.e., a generalization of the previously discussed energy formula where we again weight singular points of the curve with their metric density or, equivalently, with the infimum of the normalized volume of valuations, even when jumps are expected to occur, see formula \eqref{CHERNWEILintro}.
+Somehow remarkably, such formula matches with previous versions obtained by purely algebraic means (see \cite{Langer}), and it would have the advantage to characterize geometrically the equality case with conical metrics of constant holomorphic sectional curvature.